Trilarion/imperialism-remake/documentation/definition/setting/index.rst

 Victory Conditions
 =============================

-* Military victory: 60% of provinces conquered (including colonies), the game immediately ends, MP or non-MP games can be continued if desired
+* **Military victory**: 60% of provinces conquered (including colonies), the game immediately ends, MP or non-MP games can be continued if desired
-* Diplomatic victory: Owning less than 60% of the provinces but being so advanced that the world admires you.
+* **Diplomatic victory**: Owning less than 60% of the provinces but being so advanced that the world admires you.
 Can be achieved during a "world congress".
 Each 10 years after the first 40 years there is such a congress where every province has one vote.
 With 60% or more of the votes a nation can also become winner.
 Each province votes with 80% chance for their owning nation (except provinces of MN).
 All provinces of MN (and of GP with a 20% chance) vote